JuliaLang/www.julialang.org/blog/2021/02/julia-1.6-highlights.md

 _Jameson Nash and Jeff Bezanson_

-Load times and compilation pauses continue to be a significant nuissance for Julia users, and one of our main technical challenges.
-We try to make at least a little progress on it in every release.
-This time, there aren't any major breakthroughs, but we do have some modest improvements due to work on the method table data structure.
+In addition to making our library code more compiler-friendly, we continue to try to speed up the compiler itself.
+This remains one of our main technical challenges.
+In this release there aren't any major breakthroughs, but we do have some modest improvements due to work on the method table data structure.